Updated May 29, 2023

 Pivot Table Slicer (Table of Contents)

 Introduction to Pivot Table Slicer

-Slicers in Excel is an interactive tool or visual filters that allow you to see what items are filtered within a Pivot Table.
-Pivot Table Slicer is most commonly used in dashboards and summary reports.
-Advantage of slicers over pivot table filter, it can be connected to multiple pivot tables and pivot charts.
-From excel 2013 version onwards, slicer tool can be applied to a data table, pivot table & charts.
+Slicers in Excel is an interactive tool or visual filter that lets you see what items are filtered within a Pivot Table.
+In dashboards and summary reports, users most commonly utilize Pivot Table Slicer.
+Slicers have an advantage over pivot table filters because they can connect to multiple tables and charts.
+From Excel 2013 version onwards, the slicer tool can be applied to a data table, pivot table & charts.

 How to Create a Pivot Table Slicer in Excel?